ErickBaz/RoadToXamarinU/Course Notes.md

 - primary entry point => MainLauncher = true
 - activity icon => Icon = "@drawable/icon"
 - Instantiates UI => SetContentView(Resource.Layout.Main);
-- Gain acccess to views in the UI => `FindViewById<Button>(Resource.Id.MyButton)`;
+- Gain acccess to views in the UI from code behind => `FindViewById<Button>(Resource.Id.MyButton)`;

 Android APP is a collection of Activities (UI + CodeBehind) and extra files (images, data files, etc.)

-And Android UI is composed of Views (like button, textbox, etc) and ViewGroups divided in Collection Views(lists, grids, etc) and Layout Panels (elements that size and position their children like LinearLayout, GridLayout, RelativeLayout, AbsoluteLayout)
+An Android UI is composed of Views (like button, textbox, etc) and ViewGroups divided in Collection Views(lists, grids, etc) and Layout Panels (elements that size and position their children like LinearLayout, GridLayout, RelativeLayout, AbsoluteLayout)
 Views are also called **widgets**

 A view is a UI component with on-screen visuals and behaviour such as events